 Reporting Requirements:

-All services shall be linked to an individualized service plan for an individual child in accordance with applicable business rules and HL7 interface specifications, including the use of the MHI Client Transaction Type. and reported through the CCC3 by using Consumer Designation Code 915 code.
+All services shall be linked to an individualized service plan for an individual child in accordance with applicable business rules and HL7 interface specifications, including the use of the MHI Client Transaction Type.
 Expenditures may be for something that is needed by more than one child, providing it can be linked to the individualized service plan of each child.

-The CSB shall provide data reports as required in CCS 3 and finance reports on the funds provided by the Department.
-This information will be reported through the CCS3 by using Consumer Designation Code 915 code. in accordance
+The CSB shall submit the required program and financial data reports in the format established by the Department.

-The CSB may carry-forward a balance in the MHI fund during the biennium in which the funds were distributed.
-If the CSB has a balance of 10% or greater, of the current allocation, at the end of the biennium, the CSB shall work with the OCFS to develop a plan to spend the end of the biennium balance.
-If the CSB is unable to spend the carry-forward balance within an agreed upon timeframe and, continues to have a carry-forward balance greater than 10%, DBHDS may pause payments of the current allocation.
+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in sufficient time to allow for compliance and in accordance with Section 6 of this Exhibit.

 11.3.
 Permanent Supportive Housing (PSH)

 Scope of Services and Deliverables

-The CSB Responsibilities: If the CSB receives state mental health funds for PSH for adults with serious mental illness, it shall fulfill these requirements:
+The CSB Responsibilities: If the CSB receives state mental health funds for PSH for adults with serious mental illness and/or pregnant or parenting women with substance use disorder, it shall fulfill these requirements:

 Comply with requirements in the Virginia Department of Behavioral Health and Developmental Services Permanent Supportive Housing Program Operating Manual and any subsequent additions or revisions to the requirements agreed to by the participating parties.
 If the implementation of the program is not meeting its projected implementation schedule, the CSB shall provide a written explanation to and seek technical assistance from the Office of Community Housing in the Department.